Their First Teacher is You - Part 1 of a 3-part series

 You are everything to your child.
 Cook, caregiver, entertainer, chauffeur, and teacher.
 Yes, teacher!
 In fact, you are your child’s first and best teacher.
 This is because 80% of your child’s brain is developed before they reach the age of three and 90% by the time they are five.
-With one million neurological connections are made, every second, every moment can be a teachable moment in the life of a small child.
+With one million neurological connections being made every second, every moment can be a teachable moment in the life of a small child.
 While that may sound like a lot of pressure, fear not!
 You are a natural teacher!
-But in case you are looking for some activities to do with your little one, here are a few personal favorites!
+But in case you are looking for some activities to do with your little one, here are a few personal favorites.

 Photo credit to @kindredquiltingco

 Congratulations!
 You have a newborn!
 Between feeding, napping, and diaper changing, you may be looking for an activity to stimulate your baby’s growing body and brain.
 Hand toys and rattles are a classic, and they are a classic for a reason.
 Playing with a rattle is a science experiment in action.
 Your little one is exploring cause and effect.
 Shake=noise.
 While that may seem simple to us for a two-month-old, it is a huge discovery.
 Speaking of discovery, as your child engages with the rattle, they are exploring their hands!
 Working on grasping, lifting, and of course, preparing to put it in their mouth for further experiments.

 As their teacher, you can help your child work on eye and sound tracking skills.
 (High-contrast toys are great for this age and stage!)
 First, take the rattle and shake it to one side of their head (within eye distance.)
 Then, slowly move the rattle to the other side of their head and then above them.
 This simple activity not only works on your child’s developing eyes but also develops their attention skills and works on their vestibular system (balance and motion.)